LucasDelfino92/morrowindsharp/mw#.md

 - BAIN options to install:
   - [X] 00 Core MGE XE
   - [X] 01a No Mushrooms MGE XE
+- Uncheck all **.esps** added by this mod.
+Do not hide or delete them.

 > Note that the **No Mushrooms** option already includes the **Thicker Grass** option.